 Announcing the Recipients of the 2016 State Jimenez Memorial Special Recognition Awards

 We're pleased to announce this year's recipients!
 The awards will be presented Friday, September 30, 2016 from 5:30 p.m. - 7 p.m. at the San Diego Marriott Marquis & Marina in the Bayside Room as part of the State Bar of California Annual Meeting.
-Watch for details!
 For information about winners in past years, see Steve Jimenez Memorial Special Recognition Awards.

 Lifetime Achivement Award